On May 11, 1935, President Franklin Roosevelt signed an executive order creating the Rural Electrification Administration. Just over a year later...

 Each year, JPEC selects two high school juniors to represent the co-op and learn about leadership, cooperatives, and politics.
 In April the students spend a day at the state capitol in Frankfort, Kentucky meeting legislators.
 In June they join students from around the country and enjoy a free trip to Washington, DC to see U.S. government in action.

 The student's primary residence at the time of application must be served by JPEC, and the JPEC account must be in the name of the student's parent or guardian.
-Students who are interested in applying may click here to download an application.
-Applications are due March 1, 2017 by 4:00 p.m.
+Students who are interested in applying should check this webpage in January to download an application.

 All expenses for the tour (except personal items such as souvenirs) will be paid by the co-op.
 Chaperones will be provided by sponsoring cooperatives.